datacite/schema-docs/docs/appendices/appendix_1/contributorType.rst

 Other
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Any person or institution making a significant contribution to the development and/or maintenance of the resource, but whose contribution is not adequately described by any of the other values for contributorType
+**Description:** Any person or institution making a significant contribution to the development and/or maintenance of the resource, but whose contribution is not adequately described by any of the other values for contributorType.

 **Usage Notes:** Could be a photographer, artist, or writer whose contribution helped to publicize the resource (as opposed to creating it), a reviewer of the resource, someone providing administrative services to the author (such as depositing updates into an online repository, analysing usage, etc.), or one of many other roles.